Sara-Yunus/Clustering-Crime-Data/ReadMe.md

-# Crime Data Clustering using both KMeans and DBSCAN
+# Crime Data Clustering using both K-means and DBSCAN

 I tried my hands on clustering data using Unsupervised Learning using KMeans and Density-Based Spatial Clustering of Applications with Noise (DBSCAN).
 Took data in csv file format from https://data.gov/ (refer About_the_data.txt for data dictionary).
 I used only 1400 datapoints out of 788767 datapoints originally present.
 I downsized the dataset to accommodate my laptop's performance limitations.